nalin29/lang-proj/README.md

-# ResDAVEnet-VQ
+# Based on ResDAVEnet-VQ
-Official PyTorch implementation of [Learning Hierarchical Discrete Linguistic Units from Visually-Grounded Speech](https://openreview.net/forum?id=B1elCp4KwH)
+Based on tthe PyTorch implementation of [Learning Hierarchical Discrete Linguistic Units from Visually-Grounded Speech](https://openreview.net/forum?id=B1elCp4KwH)

 ## What is in this repo?
 - Multi-GPU training of ResDAVEnet-VQ
+- Augmented versions of the ResDaveNet-VQ model
 - Quantitative evaluation
   - Image-to-speech and speech-to-image retrieval
   - ZeroSpeech 2019 ABX phone-discriminability test